dnadesign/dna-recipe-build-tools/README.md

 ## Setup

-1. Make sure you have `nvm` and `yarn` installed
+1. Make sure you have _nvm_ and _yarn_ installed
 2. Install required development extensions (see the _Development Extensions_ section)
-3. If you are using React then replace:
+3. By default this is configured for Vue, if you are using React then move and replace the files from `themes/base/react` otherwise this folder can be deleted
-    - `.eslintrc` with `react.eslintrc`
-    - `package.json` with `react.package.json`
-4. Make appropriate configuration changes to `webpack.mix.js`
+4. Make appropriate configuration changes to `webpack.env.js`
 5. Run `yarn install` in the folder containing `package.json`

 ## Configuration

-Near the top of `webpack.mix.js` are a set of constants that should be configured to match your project setup.
+Near the top of `webpack.env.js` are a set of constants that should be configured to match your project setup.

 -   `theme` is the name of your theme directory (default is `'base'`)
--   `prodSourceMaps` can be (default is `false`)
--   `localDomain` is the domain name for local development (default is `dna.test`)
+-   `defaultLocalDomain` is the domain name for local development (default is `dna.test`)
--   `modernizrConf` is the set of modernizr options to use for automatic modernizr customisation, the full list of supported options can be found in [config-all.json](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json)

-If you prefer to have a different domain for your local environment to the one defined in `webpack.mix.js` you can define `MIX_DOMAIN` in your `.env` file.
+If you prefer to have a different domain for your local environment to the one defined in `webpack.env.js` you can define `WEBPACK_DOMAIN` in your `.env` file.

 ## Environment Configuration

 The following variables may be included in your `.env` file:

--   `MIX_DOMAIN`: Domain to be used by webpackDevServer and browsersync
+-   `WEBPACK_DOMAIN`: Domain to be used by webpackDevServer
--   `MIX_SSL_ENABLE`: Whether your local server is HTTPS, if so provide the following variables
+-   `WEBPACK_SSL_ENABLE`: Whether your local server is HTTPS, if so provide the following variables
--   `MIX_SSL_KEY`: SSL Key to be used by webpackDevServer and browsersync
+-   `WEBPACK_SSL_KEY`: SSL Key to be used by webpackDevServer
--   `MIX_SSL_CERT`: SSL Cert to be used by webpackDevServer and browsersync
+-   `WEBPACK_SSL_CERT`: SSL Cert to be used by webpackDevServer
--   `MIX_SSL_CA`: SSL CA to be used by webpackDevServer and browsersync
+-   `WEBPACK_SSL_CA`: SSL CA to be used by webpackDevServer

 ## Development Extensions

 Most developers at DNA use VS Code, there is workspace specific configuration for these extensions in `vscode-settings.json`, you should copy these to `.vscode/settings.json` (we don't commit this dir so you can make your own workspace customisations).
 If you do not use VS Code it is recommended that you use equivalent extensions/configuration for your IDE

-The `mix` tasks only auto-fix files when running the `prod` task (otherwise you would have to reload files every time you save), so it is recommended that you auto-fix files using extensions, we rely on VS Code extensions to do this, you can install these with the [code](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) CLI tool using the following command `code --install-extension <extension-id>`.
+The tasks only auto-fix files when running the `prod` task (otherwise you would have to reload files every time you save), so it is recommended that you auto-fix files using extensions, we rely on VS Code extensions to do this, you can install these with the [code](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) CLI tool using the following command `code --install-extension <extension-id>`.

 ### Required